georgeliang0821/MS-AbnormalMeetings/README.md

     2. Local develop (Visual Studio): local.setting.json
 -->
 - Belows are all needed configuration variables.
-- If you are deploying them on Azure, please go to "AbnormalMeetings" -> "Configuration" (in settings) and specified them.
+- If you are deploying them on Azure, please go to "Function App" -> "AbnormalMeetings" -> "Configuration" (in settings) and add/modify the configuration.
     ![azPortal_functionApp_configuration](./img/azPortal_functionApp_configuration.png)
-- If you are developing them locally, please go to "local.settings.json" and specified them.
+- If you are developing them locally, please go to "local.settings.json" and add/modify the configuration.

 #### Example Settings
-> You can copy this example if you needed.
+> You can copy and modify this example if you needed.
 ```json
 [
   {